Digital-Will-Inc/wortal-sdk-cocos/2.x/README.md

 ## Installation

-- Install the extension from the [Cocos Store](https://store.cocos.com/app/en/detail/4067).
+- Install the extension from the [Cocos Store](https://store.cocos.com/app/en/detail/4149).
+- Open `your-project-path/build-templates/web-mobile/index.html`
+- Change the `<title>` tag to your game name

 ### Building
 To use the <b>Wortal SDK</b> in your game, you must build with the <b>web-mobile</b> template.
 This is included in the